Nitric Oxide And Blood Pressure – A Powerful Ingredient in Beetroot

-These prior studies led to the most recent discovery with beet juice, so perhaps beet juice can be used to help people who have developed stiff hearts from high blood pressure, diabetes, or a combination of both.
+In recent years many studies have been done on beetroot health benefits.
+These studies led to the most recent discovery with beet juice, so perhaps beet juice can be used to help people who have developed stiff hearts from high blood pressure, diabetes, or a combination of both.

 What is in beets that’s so powerful?